Learn legal restrictions for Raffles that may prevent you from running one on RallyUp.

 Does my customer type affect whether I can run a Raffle?

 Yes, your customer type determines whether you can host a Raffle on RallyUp.
-Here is a summary of this campaign type and access by customer type:
+Here is a summary of this Component type and access by customer type:

 - Organizations (nonprofits, schools, community groups, etc.) can run both online and offline Raffles, provided they are located in a state that permits them.